-Should the gas supply fail to shut off or if overheating occurs, shut off the gas valve to the furnace BEFORE shutting off the electrical supply and install lockout tag.
+Should the gas supply fail to shut off or if overheating occurs, turn off the manual gas valve to the furnace BEFORE turning off the electrical supply and install lockout tag.

-• CHECK AIR FILTER: Before attempting to start your furnace, be sure the furnace filter is clean and in place (see "Performing Routine Maintenance" section in this manual.
+CHECK AIR FILTER: Before attempting to start your furnace, be sure the furnace filter is clean and in place.
+See "Performing Routine Maintenance" section in this manual.
 Do not run the furnace without a filter in place.
 Then proceed as follows: